RicPiz/GAIA-Agents-AI/README.md

 5. Click "Submit Cached Answers" to send results to the scoring API.

 The app will display status updates and a table of questions, answers, and tools used.

-## Dependencies

-See `requirements.txt` for the full list of packages.
-Key dependencies include:
-- `langchain` and `langgraph` for agent orchestration.
-- `gradio` for the web interface.
-- `openai` and `whisper` for LLM and audio processing.
-- `duckduckgo-search`, `wikipedia`, and others for information retrieval.

-## Project Structure

-- `app.py`: Main Gradio application and evaluation runner.
-- `agents.py`: Core agent logic using LangGraph.
-- `model.py`: LLM configuration and system prompt.
-- `tools.py`: Custom tools for search, file handling, etc.
-- `requirements.txt`: List of dependencies.

 ## License